Bothriechis bicolor

-Bothriechis bicolor is a venomous pit viper species found in southern Mexico, Guatemala and Honduras.
+Bothriechis bicolor is a pit viper species found in southern Mexico, Guatemala and Honduras.
 The specific name refers to the contrasting ventral and dorsal colors.
 No subspecies are currently recognized.

 Description

 Adults are usually 60–70 cm in length, but may reach 100 cm, and the body is relatively slender.

 The color pattern consists of a green or bluish green ground color.
 Usually this is without any pattern, but sometimes specimens from Mexico have black flecks and dots and/or blue blotches.
 The dorsum of the head is a uniform green without any postocular stripe.
 The interstitial skin is often blue, which can also be true for the borders of some scales.
 The belly has a somewhat lighter color, usually a uniform yellowish-green.